If there’s something about bad timing, it’s gardening in January for those who live in Northern Europe as I do.

 As I didn’t cut back all my perennial plants in late autumn, it became a job for January.

-Here are my chilli plants with the few green leaves:
+Here are my chilli plants with a few green leaves:

 Fill your nut holder with nuts for hungry birds

-You are feeling blue in January as the holiday has finished over but the dark days haven’t.
+You are feeling blue in January as the holiday has finished, but the dark days haven’t.
 I got it, but do you know that the birds have it worse?
-It’s a tough time for them to find food so be kind and put out some nuts.
+It’s a tough time for them to find food, so be kind and put out some nuts.
 Their visits to your balcony could well be the highlight of your winter.

 Seeds auditing and a sowing plan

 I have a Trello board for gardening.
-It has lists of things to buy, seeds to sow next, seeds in germination, plants to keep indoor and outdoor, etc. I might be a hobby gardener but I surely am a pro-planner 😛
+It has lists of things to buy, seeds to sow next, seeds in germination, plants to keep indoors and outdoors, etc. I might be a hobby gardener, but I surely am a pro planner 😛

 Here are all the seeds I have in my precious box, plenty to get 2018 started.